Friday, 12 December 2025

 he didn’t show up.

-At Christmas, he was on the other side of the country and
+At Christmas, he was in Boston and

-It was impossible to get home in time.
+He couldn't get home in time.

 He blew off New Year’s Eve.